chaplinjs/chaplin/chaplin.view.md

 this.view = new MyView({region: 'sidebar'});
 ```

-However the latter case leaves it to the controller to decide (through whatever logic) where to place the view.
+However the latter case is more flexible, as it leaves it to the controller to decide (through whatever logic) where to place the view.

 <h3 class="module-member" id="regions">regions</h3>

 A region registration hash that works much like the declarative events hash present in Backbone.
+Region names are specifyed as keys, region selectors as values.
+If the region selector is empty (`''`), the view’s own DOM element will be selected.

 The following snippet will register the named regions `sidebar` and `body` and bind them to their respective selectors directly on the prototype: